stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 Todos Santos Genomics and Bioinformatics 2022
 ---

+Today we will perform a metagenomics workflow.
+We will be working on a different server than the past two days.
+This server's name is `thoth01.cvmbs.colostate.edu`

 ## First: Install conda environment with software we'll need

 Installing bioinformatics software can be challenging!
-[Conda](http://anaconda.org) is a tool that facilitate installing software and making sure the installed software works together.
+We will again use [Conda](http://anaconda.org) to install the software we need.

 You will create a new conda environment that includes the tools you'll need for the remainder of this exercise on the thoth01 server.
 The tools are listed in [this file](https://github.com/stenglein-lab/2022_Todos_Santos/blob/main/exercises/bio_tools.yaml)

 Login to the thoth01 server:
 ```
-ssh your_usernam@thoth01.cvmbs.colostate.edu
+ssh your_username@thoth01.cvmbs.colostate.edu
 ```

-The username and password are the same ones you've been using for the rna.biology.colostate.edu server.
+The username and password are the same as for the `rna.biology.colostate.edu` server.

 Create a new conda environment named bio_tools by running this command
 ```